-Self-love is a nascent pride.
-Pride is a self-love that has not been prevented from blossoming.
+Self-love is the beginning of pride.
+Pride is unbridled self-love that has gotten out of hand.

 Anyone who does not feel repulsed by his selfishness, by the quality that compels him to place himself above everything in the world, has become utterly blind, because it is contradictory to both justice and truth.
 It contradicts justice because everyone desires the same thing, i.e. to be above others, and it contradicts truth because one cannot be higher than everything in the world.